-The analysis produces an estimate of the amounts of water that might be safely pumped from ground water based upon the long term minimum monthly stream flows and the amounts that might be pumped from surface waters were estimated by subtracting ground water resources from total values.
-This methodology, the basis of which is quantification of characteristics of water balance components for natural landscape framework, makes it possible to assign sustainable use values to the land area or parcel of land.
-It should be highlighted that this method provides the quantification of sustainable water supply for the entire freshwater system.
+The method estimates the volume that might be pumped from surface waters by subtracting those longterm minimum flows from each month's average flow calculated over the same period.
+The method also quantifies the characteristics of water balance components for the natural landscape framework, making it possible to assign sustainable use values to the land area or a parcel of land.
+The method quantifies sustainable water supply values for the entire freshwater system.